Holdings report coming!

 Investments are diversified across asset classes, industry sectors, individual companies, and duration of fixed income securities.
 In order to meet the investment objective, asset allocation is biased towards equities and other asset classes with equity-like returns.
 Fixed income securities and other asset classes are used to reduce volatility and hedge investment risks.

-Bank of America/U.S. Trust, and its predecessors have managed the fund since its inception in 1956.
+Fiduciary Investment Advisors has been our Fiduciary Partner since December of 2017.
+Prior to that, Bank of America/U.S. Trust, and its predecessors, managed the fund since its inception in 1956.

 There are no fees associated with purchases or redemptions in the fund.
 Total expenses of the fund, including management, transaction, custodial fees and fund accounting fees are approximately 60 basis points.